Skip to main content

 • Your property is leased for more than 182 days out of the calendar year.

-• The property is used exclusively for a commercial, including rental, purpose.
+• The property is used exclusively for commercial, including rental, purposes.

 • The property is used for a second home, camp, vacation, or summer cottage.